-If marketing creates tons of content and sales doesn’t use it, does it make an impact?
+If marketing creates tons of sales enablement content and sales doesn’t use it, does it make an impact?
 Unlike the debate over the tree falling in the forest, there’s no doubt about the answer to this one.
 If sales isn’t using the content marketing creates, that content is certainly not making an impact on leads and conversions.

 In fact, sales isn’t using most of the content marketing creates.
-Up to 70% of that content goes unused, according to research by SiriusDecisions.
+Up to 70 percent of that content goes unused, according to research by SiriusDecisions.
 Of course, sales may argue that the content that marketing creates isn’t relevant or useful.
 So it wouldn’t have an impact even if they did use it.
 And they could be right.
 Or maybe the content is perfectly good, but they’re having a hard time putting their hands on it when they need it.

 When you have marketing on one side complaining that sales is ignoring messaging that’s taken months to develop, and sales on the other side complaining that the messaging isn’t effective, that doesn’t serve either group.

 Let’s say you start creating the best marketing content in the world, and you even get sales completely on board.
-That doesn’t matter, unless it’s easy for sales to get their hands on the material they need when they need it.
+That doesn’t matter unless it’s easy for sales to get their hands on the material they need when they need it.

 Once sales teams start using content regularly, find out how it’s performing.
 You want a sales enablement platform that lets you measure how much of the content sales is actually using (and which pieces of content in particular).

-The Content Marketing Institute recommends tracking a variety of metrics with which to assess the impact of content on sales.
+The Content Marketing Institute recommends tracking a variety of metrics to assess the impact of content on sales.
 For example, you might want to measure how much of a lift in sales you get among customers who receive a particular piece of content.
 Some platforms can even help you measure the ROI of your content when sales shares it throughout the funnel.

-The Power of Collaboration with Digital Transformation
+Harness The Power Of Knowledge Sharing With Digital Transformation

-Companies that grasp what the digital workplace is really all about are willing change the ways people and applications connect across their organizations.
+Companies that grasp what the digital workplace is really all about are willing to change the ways people and applications connect across their organizations.
 By fostering a digitally driven culture of collaboration, they break down silos, share knowledge more effectively, and compete more successfully.Download Now